Foster Carers who wish to Adopt a Child who they are Currently Fostering

 When adoption becomes the plan for a child, foster carers who have formed a close attachment to the fostered child may ask to be considered as adoptive parents.
 This should always be considered carefully by the regional adoption services (Adoption in Merseyside) and the appropriate planning, matching and timescales for the child be taken into consideration.
 Research indicates that such placements for permanence can promote the security of a child and encourage the development of a healthy attachment to the foster carers' family.

-In such cases, the matter will be referred to the Head of Service for the children looked after and fostering service.
+In such cases, the matter will be referred to the Senior Leader for children looked after and fostering service.

 They will meet with the appropriate Team Managers and social workers to consider: